vaishnavkoka/NLP_Team_13_Assignment_3/README.md

 ## *<div align='center'>NLP_Assignment_3</div>*
 ### *<div align='center'> NLP_Team_13: Fine Tuning & Evaluation</div>*
-<br><br>

 ### *Overview*
 This project aims to fine-tune the pre-trained Llama3.2-1B/Gemma model for two specific Natural Language Processing (NLP) tasks: Sentiment Classification (SST-2) and Question-Answering (SQuAD).
 The goal is to evaluate the model’s performance before and after fine-tuning and explore how fine-tuning enhances its ability to handle task-specific requirements.

 ## *Tasks:*
-Sentiment Classification (SST-2): This binary classification task involves predicting the sentiment of a sentence as either positive or negative.
+**Sentiment Classification (SST-2)**: This binary classification task involves predicting the sentiment of a sentence as either positive or negative.
-Question-Answering (SQuAD): This task involves answering a question based on a provided context from the SQuAD dataset.
+**Question-Answering (SQuAD)**: This task involves answering a question based on a provided context from the SQuAD dataset.
 By fine-tuning the model on these tasks, we aim to improve its ability to perform classification and question-answering more accurately.